-The Danish Social Democrats and Ghana’s National Democratic Congress
+The Danish Social Democratic Party and Ghana’s National Democratic Congress (currently not active)

-The Danish Social Democrats (Socialdemokraterne) has as of March 2012 entered into a partnership with the National Democratic Congress in Ghana.
-The project seeks to strengthen the internal party democracy of NDC through a focus on policy development, communication and promotion of gender equality.
+The Danish Social Democratic Party (SDP) initiated the third phase of their partnership with the National Democratic Congress (NDC) in Ghana in June 2014.
+The project seeks to continuously strengthen the internal party democracy of NDC through a focus on policy development, communication and ideology training.

 About the Partnership

 The overall purpose of the cooperation is to contribute to the deepening of Ghana’s democracy by strengthening NDC’s social democratic profile and the understanding of its political and organizational implications amongst NDC’s members and the public.

 - Policy Development:To improve the quality of the NDC’s ideological discussions and the quality of the policy preparations and development.
 The mean is a comprehensive, nation-wide and inclusive policy-making process aimed at developing a program of principles of NDC’s vision of a social democratic society in Ghana and diffusing this in the public debate.